 – Winter Break: Monday, February 21st – Friday, February, 25th, 2022

 Where: Zoom for Live Classes & Canvas for our Virtual Classroom

-- All Classes Recorded and available in Canvas, our virtual classroom.
+- All Classes Recorded and available in our virtual classroom.

-- All assignments, materials, and class correspondence will be found in Canvas, our virtual classroom.
+- All assignments, materials, and the class correspondence available in our virtual classroom.

-- All syllabi, assignments, projects, teaching, assessment, and record-keeping completed by the teacher.
+- All syllabi, assignments, projects, teaching, and assessment completed by the teacher.

-- Transcripts and course descriptions made available at the end of the year for each student
+- End of Year Report and course description made available at the end of the year for each student

 - Total Middle School Classes